nginx-proxy/nginx-proxy/docs/README.md

 The default behavior for the proxy when port 80 and 443 are exposed is as follows:

 - If a virtual host has a usable cert, port 80 will redirect to 443 for that virtual host so that HTTPS is always preferred when available.
-- If the virtual host does not have a usable cert, but `default.crt` and `default.key` exist, those will be used as the virtual host's certificate and the client browser will receive a 500 error.
+- If the virtual host does not have a usable cert, but `default.crt` and `default.key` exist, those will be used as the virtual host's certificate.
-- If the virtual host does not have a usable cert, and `default.crt` and `default.key` do not exist, SSL handshake will be rejected (see [Missing Certificate](#missing-certificate) below).
+- If the virtual host does not have a usable cert, and `default.crt` and `default.key` do not exist, or if the virtual host is configured not to trust the default certificate, SSL handshake will be rejected (see [Default and Missing Certificate](#default-and-missing-certificate) below).

 To serve traffic in both SSL and non-SSL modes without redirecting to SSL, you can include the environment variable `HTTPS_METHOD=noredirect` (the default is `HTTPS_METHOD=redirect`).
 You can also disable the non-SSL site entirely with `HTTPS_METHOD=nohttp`, or disable the HTTPS site with `HTTPS_METHOD=nohttps`. `HTTPS_METHOD` can be specified on each container for which you want to override the default behavior or on the proxy container to set it globally.
 If `HTTPS_METHOD=noredirect` is used, Strict Transport Security (HSTS) is disabled to prevent HTTPS users from being redirected by the client.
 If you cannot get to the HTTP site after changing this setting, your browser has probably cached the HSTS policy and is automatically redirecting you back to HTTPS.
 You will need to clear your browser's HSTS cache or use an incognito window / different browser.